jangellx/AutoOfficeDaemon_macOS/README.md

 # AutoOfficeDaemon_macOS

 Latest version of my AutoOfficeDaemon.
-Written in Swift using SwiftUI for configuration, and using [Swifter][https://github.com/jmcarpenter2/swifter] for the HTTP server.
+Written in Swift using SwiftUI for configuration, and using [Swifter](https://github.com/jmcarpenter2/swifter) for the HTTP server.
+It requires macOS 11.1 for certain SwiftUI features, and since it was just for me I didn't bother to add compatibility for older operating systems.

-This thing's job is twofold:
+The daemon's job is twofold:
-- Listen for display wake and sleep events from macOS and report them to a report machine using the HTTP protocol defined by [homebridge-http-webhooks]https://www.npmjs.com/package/homebridge-http-webhooks].
+- Listen for display wake and sleep events from macOS and report them to a report machine using the HTTP protocol defined by [homebridge-http-webhooks](https://www.npmjs.com/package/homebridge-http-webhooks).
 - Listen for incomming connections via HTTP to wake or sleep the Mac's display.

 When combined with homebridge-http-webhooks, this allows any number of Macs to be displyed in and controlled by HomeKit.
 Homebridge does not need to be running on the Mac that is to be controlled.
 I have it running on three Macs, one of which hosts the Homebridge instance.

 ## Basic Homebridge Configuration

 The wake/sleep URLs are simply called "wake" and sleep".
-Here's a simple example config entry for [homebridge-http-webhooks]https://www.npmjs.com/package/homebridge-http-webhooks].
+Here's a simple example config entry for [homebridge-http-webhooks](https://www.npmjs.com/package/homebridge-http-webhooks).

 ```xml
  "switches": [